Joe Conason: Writing

 Conason's next endeavor, Big Lies: The Right-Wing Propaganda Machine and How It Distorts the Truth, addresses what he labels right-wing bias and purporting to debunk ten lies he claims are perpetrated by conservative propaganda.
 This was Conason's second New York Times-bestselling book.

 Conason profiled Bill Clinton for Esquire in December 2005, after traveling to Africa with the former president and covering the inaugural conference of the Clinton Global Initiative.
 The cover story, titled "The Third Term: The Dawning of a Different Sort of Post-Presidency", was later included in Best American Political Writing of 2006, published by Thunder's Mouth Press.

 The Raw Deal: How the Bush Republicans Plan to Destroy Social Security and the Legacy of the New Deal, about what Conason claims was the Bush administration's efforts to "end Social Security as we know it", appeared in 2005 with a preface by Al Franken, another liberal writer who later served as a U.S. Senator from Minnesota.

 Following The Raw Deal and Big Lies, Conason wrote It Can Happen Here: Authoritarian Peril in the Age of Bush (St. Martin's Press, January 2008).
 The title comes from Sinclair Lewis' 1935 novel It Can't Happen Here, which portrays an American dictatorship.
 In this book, Conason discusses what he views as a move towards authoritarianism during the administration of George W. Bush.

 During the 2016 United States presidential election campaign, Conason and Gene Lyons published a free e-book called The Hunting of Hillary, which was primarily based on their previous book, The Hunting of the President.
 The e-book reviews more than twenty years of alleged Clinton scandals including Whitewater with a particular focus on Hillary Clinton.

 In September 2016, Simon & Schuster published Man of the World: The Further Endeavors of Bill Clinton, Conason's account of the 42nd president's post-presidency.
 Conason interviewed Bill, Hillary, and Chelsea Clinton and many of Clinton's friends, aides, rivals and supporters to offer a comprehensive analysis of Clinton's post-presidency.

+The Longest Con: How Grifters, Swindler and Frauds Hijacked American Conservatism (2024)

+In 2024, Conason published The Longest Con: How Grifters, Swindlers, and Frauds Hijacked American Conservatism, which chiefly criticizes Donald Trump, exposes fraudsters and charlatans within the ranks of American conservatism and the religious right dating back to Joseph McCarthy.
+NBC and The New Yorker recommended it as important reading for understanding politics in 2024.